apache/polaris/docs/access-control.md

 **Note**

-If you update the privileges bestowed to a service principal, the updates won\'t take effect for up to one hour.
-This means that if you revoke or grant some privileges for a catalog, the updated privileges won\'t take effect on any service principal with access to that catalog for up to one hour.
+If you update the privileges bestowed to a service principal, the updates won't take effect for up to one hour.
+This means that if you revoke or grant some privileges for a catalog, the updated privileges won't take effect on any service principal with access to that catalog for up to one hour.

 Polaris also supports a many-to-many relationship between catalog roles and principal roles.
 You can grant the same catalog role to one or more